zengelan/eks-workshop/content/020_prerequisites/code9.md

 ```

 #### Add your student credentials
-Now you configure your own student credentials by executing the following command and providing the information from the user information:
+Now you configure your own student credentials by executing the following command and providing the information from the user information.
+Provide the region as `us-east-1` and output format `json`
 ```bash
 aws configure
 ```